SteeltoeOSS/Documentation/docs/management/health.md

 | `Sensitive` | Currently not used. | `false` |
 | `RequiredPermissions` | The user permissions required on Cloud Foundry to access endpoint. | `RESTRICTED` |

->NOTE: Each setting above must be prefixed with `Management:Endpoints:Health`.
+>Each setting above must be prefixed with `Management:Endpoints:Health`.

 ## Enable HTTP Access